-Can Solving Dog Behavior be Guaranteed?
+Can Solving Bad Dog Behavior Be Guaranteed?

-The Truth About Genetic Predisposition to Aggression
+The Truth About a Genetic Predisposition to Aggression

-Dogs who have a genetic predisposition to act aggressively may never be magically morphed into becoming the docile, calm, dog you imagine.
-Yes, there are instances of great stories of dogs that have made significant improvements and owners have witnessed some drastic changes.
+Dogs who have a genetic predisposition to act aggressively may never be magically transformed into the docile, calm, dog you imagine.
+Yes, there are instances of great stories of dogs that have made significant improvements and owners who have witnessed some drastic changes.
 But these, while inspiring, are not examples of possible outcomes your must exclusively rely on.
 Consider, that there are also, several dogs that were never ''fixed'' and have remained dogs with issues.
 This mindset protects you from keeping your hopes too high but also helps you have a grip on reality.

-As a general rule of thumb, keep in mind that dogs that are instilled with a predisposition to reverting to aggression as a way of dealing with stressful situations can fall back on that strategy every time something makes them uneasy.
+As a general rule of thumb, keep in mind that dogs that are instilled with a predisposition to reverting to aggression as a way of dealing with stressful situations and fall back on that strategy every time something makes them uneasy.
 Owners of dogs predisposed to manifesting aggression should therefore be prudent and never assume their dog is ''cured'' even though no signs of trouble are seen for some time.

 I like to think of a dog with weak nerves as a dog equipped with an internal spark.
 Do nothing about the behavior and when enough triggers happen and enough circuits connect, the spark will ignite quickly into a fire and you will see a full blast of barking/lunging/growling.
 Work on the behavior, and you may reduce the number of fires and eventually extinguish some.
 Observant owners that scan the environment and read their dogs can become good smoke detecting experts that manage situations before they escalate.

 No magical tool or no magical trainer will come along and cure problems once and for all, because the spark is ultimately still there.
 Therefore, be wary if a dog trainer or dog behaviorist makes promises and offers guarantees; truth is, they are likely looking for money and are not being professional.
-A trainer that is hesitant to answering your question ''Will my dog be cured once and for all'' is being cautious, responsible and ethical.
+A trainer that is hesitant to answer your question ''Will my dog be cured once and for all'' is being cautious, responsible and ethical.
 Please don't exchange that with lack of experience or insecurity.

 Truth is, the outcome of behavior modification problems is never known for sure, many dogs change drastically through management and behavior modification programs, but this means ongoing work and a dog owner constantly watching the dog's body language and scanning the environment for potential problems.
 Most of the success also depends on the owner that must be willing to work with the dog perhaps for the remaining of the dog's life.
-However, there are times where the risks may be too high and dogs are better off put down.
-In these sad cases, where dogs are genetically predisposed to fearfulness and aggression, the risks for liability are too high and unfortunately the chances for a successful outcome are too low.
+However, there are times when the risks may be too high and dogs are better off put down.
+In these sad cases, where dogs are genetically predisposed to fearfulness and aggression, the risks for liability are too high and unfortunately, the chances for a successful outcome are too low.